liviacamposilva/Senac/three-news/README.md

 # three-news
-um site de noticias sobre cultura pop
+Um site de notícias sobre a cultura pop.